The Best SCUBA Dive Sites in the BVI

 Vanishing Rocks / Dry Rocks West – 40 ft. for Beginner / Intermediate Divers

-Based around a pinnacle which barely breaks the surface, this is one of the most colorful dive sites in the area.
+Based around a pinnacle, which barely breaks the surface, is one of the most colorful dive sites in the area.
 A huge stand of pillar coral along with abundant marine life provide the most experienced diver with a memorable dive.

 Dive Sites around Virgin Gorda